-The use of clear language and consistent terminology in a retrospective report (i.e. past tense throughout) is necessary to avoid producing a misleading Report. - 7.7.3.i.
-Extraordinary Assumptions and/or Extraordinary Limiting Conditions must be clearly stated in the Report and cite the conditions under which the retrospective value opinion was developed. - 7.7.4 Prospective Value Opinion is a forecasted value opinion and refers to an Effective Date after the date of the Report.
-The use of clear language and consistent terminology in a prospective report (i.e. future tense throughout) is necessary to avoid producing a misleading Report. - 7.7.4.i.
-A prospective value opinion is intended to provide an opinion of value occurring on a future date, based upon current market forecasts of future market conditions.
-This opinion should be based on the market data for the forecasts when made, not whether in hindsight they, in fact, occurred. - 7.7.4.ii.An Extraordinary Assumption must be clearly stated in the Report citing the market conditions from which the prospective value opinion was developed, and limiting the Member's responsibility for unforeseeable events that may alter market conditions prior to the Effective Date. - 7.7.5 An Update Report refers to an extension of an original Report, changing the Effective

-Date.
-In the update Report, any changes in the status of the subject, in market conditions, or in any aspect affecting the analysis, opinions and conclusion since the original Report, or any subsequent Report, must be identified, with analyses of the effect these changes had in developing the update opinion.

-- 7.7.5.i.
-Two conditions must be met before an update Assignment is accepted: - the original Member, or firm, and Client are involved; and - the time between the effective date of the original Report and the update Report is not unreasonably long for the type of Real Estate involved. - 7.7.5.ii.The update Report must reference the Effective Date, the date of the Report, and the estimated value in the original Report. - 7.7.5.iii.
+- a future date, based upon current market forecasts of future market conditions.
+This opinion should be based on the market data for the forecasts when made, not whether in hindsight they, in fact, occurred. - 7.7.4.ii.An Extraordinary Assumption must be clearly stated in the Report citing the market conditions from which the prospective value opinion was developed, and limiting the Member's responsibility for unforeseeable events that may alter market conditions prior to the Effective Date. - 7.7.5 An update Report refers to an extension of an original Report, changing the Effective Date.
+In the update Report, any changes in the status of the subject, in market conditions, or in any aspect affecting the analysis, opinions and conclusion since the original Report, or any subsequent Report, must be identified, with analyses of the effect these changes had in developing the update opinion. - 7.7.5.i.
+Two conditions must be met before an update Assignment is accepted: - the original Member, or firm, and Authorized Client are involved; and - the time between the effective date of the original Report and the update Report is not unreasonably long for the type of Real Estate involved. - 7.7.5.ii.The update Report must reference the Effective Date, the date of the Report, and the estimated value in the original Report. - 7.7.5.iii.
 The original Report must be updated with new data if new data is available. - 7.7.5.iv.
-An update that is not a self-contained Report must make clear that it: - is an update of the specified original Report; - details changes to the property and analyses since the original Report; and - must be read in conjunction with the original Report, a copy of which is either attached to the update Report or available to the Client on request. - 7.7.5.v.Re-inspection is mandatory only if it is identified as part of the Scope of Work for the update Report. - 7.7.5.vi.
+An update that is not a self-contained Report must make clear that it: - is an update of the specified original Report; - provides details of changes to the property and analyses since the original Report; and - must be read in conjunction with the original Report, a copy of which is either attached to the update Report or available to the Authorized Client on request. - 7.7.5.v.Re-inspection is mandatory only if it is identified as part of the Scope of Work for the update Report. - 7.7.5.vi.
 An update is not a Recertification of Value.